TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/sdl/mcrc_full_cpu.md

   make command (see \ref MAKEFILE_BUILD_PAGE)
 - Launch a CCS debug session and run the executable, see \ref CCS_LAUNCH_PAGE

+\note 64 bit data writes during MCRC calculation will not be atomic due to limitations caused by the configuration of device memory - including the MCRC register space.
+If the user desires atomicity of register writes during CRC calculation, the recommended software workaround is to disable all interrupts before a write and re-enable them afterwards.

 # See Also

 \ref SDL_MCRC_PAGE